codeigniter4/CodeIgniter4/user_guide_src/source/general/urls.rst

 .. _urls-remove-index-php-nginx:

-NGINX
+nginx
 -----

-Under NGINX, you can define a location block and use the ``try_files`` directive to get the same effect as we did with the above Apache configuration:
+Under nginx, you can define a location block and use the ``try_files`` directive to get the same effect as we did with the above Apache configuration:

 .. code-block:: nginx